kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 Note: In your placeholder PR, use `XX` characters for the blog `date` in the front matter and file name.
 We will work with you on updating the PR with the publication date once we have a final number of feature blogs for this release.
 ```

 NOT EVERY KEP NEEDS A BLOG.
 Work with the KEP owners, Release Lead, and SIG Docs Blog team (though #sig-dcos-blog slack channel) to make sure all KEPs that opt-in really need a blog written.
 If a feature is small, or new in Alpha it may not be ready for a blog.
+You should also encourage important features to sign up to write a blog.

 **As feature blogs are opted in and placeholder PRs are created**, assign the blogs to shadows and yourself for tracking and facilitation.
 The Comms team is responsible for making sure blog authors have the resources and information they need to write the blog, and tracking the blogs progress through editorial and tech reviews once the blog is ready.